spatialos/online-services/docs/content/services-packages/analytics-pipeline/overview.md

 * a GCS bucket, where we persist all analytics events as newline delimited JSON files.
 We use BigQuery to instantly query data inside GCS using SQL.
 * a Google Cloud Function, which you can use to copy events into native BigQuery storage as soon as they arrive in GCS (instead of using GCS as a federated data source), for enhanced query performance.
 We do not do this by default, but you can easily do so if you want.

 You can optionally use the Cloud Dataflow batch backfill script to easily (re-)ingest certain files in your GCS bucket into Native BigQuery storage at any point (running backfills).
-See the [Executing backfills]({{urlRoot}}/content/services-packages/analytics-pipeline/backfill) section.
+See the [Backfills]({{urlRoot}}/content/services-packages/analytics-pipeline/backfill) section.